MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Find-LapsADExtendedRights.md

 ### -Domain

-Specifies which Active Directory domain to connect to.
+Specifies the name of the domain to connect to.

 ```yaml
 Type: System.String